-3. If the grantor's spouse is the sole beneficiary on the grantor's date of death, such spouse will then be treated as the grantor unless he or she expressly elects in writing on or before September 30 of the year following the year of the grantor's death to elect to be distributed the entire remaining interest either by December 31 of the year containing the fifth anniversary of the grantor's death or have it be distributed over his or her life expectancy starting no later than December 31 of the year the grantor would have attained age 701⁄2.
-In addition, if a federal court construes the Internal Revenue Code of 1986, as amended, as providing the spouse beneficiary with more rights than set forth in regulation 1.408A or regulation 1.401(a)(9)-9 then the spouse beneficiary shall have such additional rights.
+3. If the grantor's spouse is the sole beneficiary on the grantor's date of death, such spouse will then be treated as the grantor unless he or she expressly elects in writing on or before September 30 of the year following the year of the grantor's death to elect to be distributed the entire remaining interest either by December 31 of the year containing the fifth anniversary of the grantor's death or have it be distributed over his or her life expectancy starting no later than December 31 of the year to ensure the linternal Revenue Code of 1986, as amended, as providing the spouse beneficiary with more rights than set forth in regulation 1.401(a)(9)-9 then the spouse beneficiary shall have such additional rights.